Go To: http://www.101science.com - Your internet science directory and learning center.

 Dramatic Outburst Reveals Nearest Black Hole to Earth

-A dramatic outburst last September has shown scientists that a previously-known variable star in the constellation Sagittarius has a hungry black hole as a companion.
+A dramatic outburst September 1999 showed scientists that a previously-known variable star in the constellation Sagittarius has a hungry black hole as a companion.
 Only 1,600 light-years away, it is the closest known black hole.
 Rapidly drawing material from the star, the black hole caused an outburst of X-rays, light and radio waves.
 The Very Large Array radio telescope observed a "jet" of subatomic particles shot out at nearly the speed of light from this system.
 The two images at left, made only 30 minutes apart, show significant change; the image at right, made two days later, shows that the outburst quickly faded, leaving only a weakly-emitting core.

 More ....